-An ultrawide monitor offers an increased field of view in some games, as well as a larger desktop surface that makes them better suited for multitasking.
+An ultrawide monitor offers an increased FOV in some games, as well as a larger desktop surface that makes it better suited for multitasking.
 On the downside, the high resolution warrants a sufficiently powerful GPU.

-Well, the common consensus is that a 27 inches is the ideal monitor size when it comes to desktop use, with anything larger simply being too uncomfortable to view up close.
+Well, the common consensus is that 27 inches is the ideal monitor size when it comes to desktop use, with anything larger simply being too uncomfortable to look at up close.

 Indeed, using a regular 16:9 34-inch display at your desk is not exactly comfortable, but what happens when we’re talking about a 21:9 34-inch display?

-Still, every type of product has its advantages and disadvantages, so that’s precisely what we’ll be looking at in this article: the pros and cons of ultrawide monitors and whether they are worth it for gaming and everyday use.
+Still, every type of product has its advantages and disadvantages, so that’s precisely what we’ll be looking at in this guide: the pros and cons of ultrawide monitors and whether they are worth it for gaming and everyday use.

-Advantages of an Ultrawide Monitor
+Advantages Of An Ultrawide Monitor

-As for everyday computer use, the extra width offers quite a bit of additional screen space, meaning that multitasking is bound to be an easier task, especially if you like to have multiple windows open at once.
+As for everyday use, the extra width offers quite a bit of additional screen space, meaning that multitasking is bound to be an easier task, especially if you like having multiple windows open at once.

-Disadvantages of an Ultrawide Monitor
+Disadvantages Of An Ultrawide Monitor

 When it comes to gaming, there are two issues that you might encounter with an ultrawide monitor.

-And secondly, a larger, wider monitor also means a higher display resolution.
+Secondly, a larger, wider monitor also means a higher display resolution.
 This could negatively impact in-game performance, especially if you’re using a weaker GPU.
 Therefore, make sure that your GPU can fully support an ultrawide monitor before getting one.

-Ultrawide monitors are, however, more expensive due to the extra size.
-As such, if you intend on getting one for non-gaming applications, make sure that the advantages that it offers are truly worth the extra money.
+Ultrawide monitors are, however, more expensive due to their extra size.
+As such, if you intend to get one for non-gaming applications, make sure that the advantages it offers are truly worth the extra money.

-Conclusion – Is an Ultrawide Monitor Worth It?
+Conclusion – Is An Ultrawide Monitor Worth It?